6 Tips for Millennials on Buying a Home in New York

 Thankfully, there are ways to help curb spending:

-- Seek Out A Benefits-Rich Job.
+• Seek Out A Benefits-Rich Job.
 If you can find an employer that provides discount health insurance, by all means, apply.
-This is a simple way to make sure that you get rid of a major bill.
+This is a simple way to ensure you get rid of a significant bill.

-- Work A Payment Plan Out.
-If you already incurred bills from a medical visit, call up the hospital or doctor.
+• Work A Payment Plan Out.
+If you already incurred bills from a medical visit, call the hospital or doctor.
 Ask them about good faith payment plans, charity care, and other options.
 You might be able to work things out.

-- Revisit Old Bills.
-Take a look at your old medical bills carefully, since many bills have serious (and pricey) errors on them.
-If you notice something a little “off” about your bill, call your insurer.
+• Revisit Old Bills.
+Please carefully review your old medical bills since many accounts have serious (and pricey) errors.
+Call your insurer if you notice something "off" about your bill.
 They may be able to fight the billing error on your behalf.

 Know What You're Buying